DarkFlippers/unleashed-firmware/wiki/Contributing.md

 If you want to update wiki:

+* Do not edit wiki directly on github!
 * place `flipperzero-firmware-community.wiki` folder repo in main repo's root folder (do not add it to git!)
 * call `./wiki-deploy.sh` srcipt